-The Timing Menu opens when you click 'Timing' right next to the Pianist Keyboard.
+The Timing Menu opens when you click the 'Timing' button to the right of the Pianist Keyboard.
 It provides four controls that let you adjust the timing of Virtual Pianist relative to song position, tempo and other tracks.

 Sync to Keys or DAW